Public speaking is an example of social stress

 Why Social Stress Affects You So Strongly

 Humans have evolved to survive in groups.
 Being part of a social group meant safety, food, and protection.
-This evolutionary wiring explains why pressure at work or loss of control can trigger similar biological stress reactions.
-Rejection could mean isolation or danger.
-While we no longer rely on tribes for survival in the same way, our brains still treat social threats as serious.
+This evolutionary background explains why criticism, exclusion, public pressure, or uncertainty in social relationships can trigger such intense stress responses.
+To the nervous system, losing acceptance or status can feel alarmingly similar to being unsafe.
+Even today, although we no longer depend on tight tribes in the same way, the brain still treats social threats as serious and highly relevant.

 That’s why: